Key Takeaways

 Can you refinance an adjustable-rate mortgage?

 Homeowners can refinance an ARM or fixed-rate mortgage at any time.
 However, ARMs don't constantly adjust higher.
 Before refinancing your ARM, compare your upcoming adjusted interest rate to today's mortgage rates.
-If today's rates are higher, do not refinance your ARM.
+If today's rates are higher, you may want to avoid refinancing your ARM.